zie1ony/CasperLabs/execution-engine/contracts/examples/vesting-smart-contract/README.md

 #### Parameters

-Recipient account can withdraw available CLX amount from the smart contract.
-It's transferd to the main purse of the recipient.
+The Recipient account can withdraw the available CLX amount from the smart contract.
+This is transferred to the main purse of the recipient.

 | Name | Type | Description |
 | ---  | --- | --- |